droslean/TSM-Compare-Slots/README.md

 # Compare Slot Script

-The purpose of this bash script is to compare the slots of a TSM server with the slots of the Physical library.
+The purpose of this python program is to compare the slots of a TSM server with the slots of the Physical library.

 TSM libvolumes generated with TSM commands and the Physical Library Inventory